 You may still have many more questions, which is fine – no one is a master in one fell swoop, or one guide read.
 As a start, familiarize yourself with what bookmakers are available in the UK and what they offer – read up in general on how tote betting works in general.
 If you go to the first page of Safebettingsites.com you can find many useful links and reviews that will be a good start at finding the best betting sites and their offering.

 So, you understand what’s a Placepot bet now and more importantly how does a Placepot bet work in practice.
 Like all sports betting, Placepots are meant to be a bit of fun.
 The degree of difficult involved with them is reflected in the big returns you could get from small stakes.
 A live Placepot going down to the sixth and final race feels pretty exciting, but just remember to do them sensibly and within your means.

 Yes, but it is just a bit of fun.
 Placepots are easier wagers to win than a standard win accumulator with the same number of selections, because your chosen horses only have to run into a place to be winners.

-There are at least 10 online bookmakers in the UK which offer placepot betting right now.
-These are Bet365, Betfair, Betfred, Boylesports, Coral, Ladbrokes, QuinnBet, Sky Bet, the Tote and William Hill.
+There are at least 10 online bookmakers in the UK which offer Placepot betting right now.
+Here are some of them: Bet365, Betfair, Betfred, Boylesports, Coral, Ladbrokes, QuinnBet, Sky Bet, the Tote and William Hill.